Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 A creature can cast a spell into an engraved rune, similar to a *ring of spell storing*.
 If the spell cast is of the same school of magic as the school the rune represents, the rune glows with the color of its corresponding school of magic: evocation (red), divination (silver), illusion (purple), transmutation (green), conjuration (brown), abjuration (yellow), enchantment (pink), and necromancy (blue).

-The runes must be activated in the same order as [[Arc E - The Missing Vistana#1.
+The runes must be activated in the same order as [[Arc E - La Vistana Disparue#1.
 The Tower Door|the buttons on the door of Khazan’s tower at Lake Baratok]].
 The two possible proper sequences are:

 * evocation, divination, illusion, transmutation, conjuration, abjuration, enchantment, necromancy
 * necromancy, enchantment, abjuration, conjuration, transmutation, illusion, divination, evocation